snerks/my-blog-starter/content/blog/gatsby-starter-blog/index.md

 ---
-title: Gatsby Starter Blog
+title: Try The Gatsby Starter Blog
 date: "2020-01-05T10:56:03.284Z"
 description: "Use the Gatsby Starter Blog"
 ---

-Refer to this page, to use the
-[Gatsby Starter Blog](https://www.gatsbyjs.org/starters/gatsbyjs/gatsby-starter-blog/) template.
+Refer to [this page](https://www.gatsbyjs.org/starters/gatsbyjs/gatsby-starter-blog/) , to use the [Gatsby Starter Blog](https://www.gatsbyjs.org/starters/gatsbyjs/gatsby-starter-blog/) template.

 **Note**

 On Windows, look out for this gotcha:

-The Drive letter (e.g. "C") must be upper-case on Windows in the terminal (e.g. CMD).
+The Drive letter (e.g. "C") must be upper-case on Windows, when used in the terminal (e.g. `CMD.EXE`).

 `cd C:\`